gembarrett/soap/design-thoughts.md

 # Design changes

 ## Home page
-* Consolidate the ROS content
-  * Remove info page and merge content with home
-  * Content sections should be in blocks
-  * Possibly with accompanying illustrations or icons of some kind
-  * Each block can have main points overview showing by default
-  * Further info hidden in panel, displayed when [same icon as More Info] is clicked
 * Get users building policy earlier
-  * Add a CTA, something like "Let's start with the introductions.
-Who is this policy for? (you can use an alias for your organisation if you prefer, then you can just find and replace with the actual name later)"
-  * Add a text input below that, same dotted border style as in build process
-  * Change the #build CTA button to say "Next question"
-  * Put that button next to or just below the input
-  * Push the "Find out more" button down below the previous content
-  * Centre it and change text to "Tell me more" with fa-arrow-down
   * When user provides org name, save it and send them to #build
   * In process, first question should be pre-filled with the provided org name, and hidden from user, with applicable edit-related classes added